DarienLibrary/website_content/content/_finished/faq/faq.md

 * The Library's [Events](/events "Events") page
 * Subscribe to the [email newsletter](/newsletter/subscribe "Subscribe to email")
 * Follow us on [Facebook](https://www.facebook.com/DarienLibrary/ "Darien Library on Facebook") or [Twitter](https://www.twitter.com/DarienLibrary/ "Darien Library on Twitter") (not all events are posted on social media)
-* The Friday Night Film can be heard on our voicemail each Friday.
-Just call [203-655-1234](tel:2036551234 "203-655-1234")
-* Digital signs on the Main Level show some upcoming events
+* A digital signs on the Main Level show some upcoming events
 * Brochures for select programs are available at the Welcome Desk.
 A calendar of children's events may be found in the Children's Library
 <br />